Jasper-Hawks/College-Checker/README.md

 # College-Checker
-A script that checks the colleges that I have applied for.
+A script that checks the colleges that you have applied to.
 Created with Python and Selenium.

 ## Prerequisites
-Requires Python,Selenium and Geckodriver
+Requires Python, Selenium and Geckodriver.

 ### Installing Selenium
 Selenium is an umbrella project for a range of tools and libraries that enable and support the automation of web browsers.